 A large number of fellowships are awarded to graduate students in the Department of Chemistry at the University of Illinois.
 These range from Departmental fellowships sponsored by chemical companies and private donations to national fellowships from various federal and private foundations.
 Details about specific opportunities can be found at the following website.

-To receive information about the graduate program in chemistry, please fill out an information form.
+For more information about the graduate program in chemistry, please view our Graduate Admissions Program Flyer.